A highly experience corporate moderator, facilitator and MC

-Highly experienced corporate moderator/facilitator and MC Tracey Curro began her career as a reporter on regional television in Shepparton, Victoria.
+Tracey Curro is a highly experienced corporate moderator/facilitator and MC.
+Tracey began her career as a reporter on regional television in Shepparton, Victoria.
 A year later she returned to her home state to join National Nine News Brisbane as a reporter and weekend news presenter, before being head-hunted by Channel 10 to present Eyewitness News Melbourne and Ten Morning News nationally.

-Tracey has penned many feature stories for Australian Women's Weekly magazine, beginning with her mother's battle with ovarian cancer, and Kerry Packer's obituary.
+Tracey has penned many feature stories for Australian Women's Weekly, beginning with her mother's battle with ovarian cancer, and Kerry Packer's obituary.